aaronbloomfield/ccc/hws/btcparser/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here. <!--  So far there aren't any significant changes to report. -->
+Typo fixes and minor clarifications are not listed here.
+So far there aren't any significant changes to report.

-- Thu, Feb 16: Added a 2 transaction Merkle tree construction example

 ### Languages